spokencloud/avaya-cloud-api/NodeJS/README.md

 AUX Codes (or Auxiliary Codes) are used to track the time an agent has deliberately chosen to not accept calls.
 This sample client fetches the list of configured AUX Codes.

 `node lib/sample/SampleAUXCodeClient.js --endpoint='http://localhost:8081' --api_key=eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiJTaGVybG9jayIsImlzcyI6IkFCQ19TRUNVUklUWV9HQVRFV0FZIn0.rBbxKSScgqI6tJy-vdehBqdncMIVjMzoNFKsb8Zzuyc`

+## Notable Changes:
+### Starting at version 0.1.0, Agent will be created with default skill.
+If default skill is not present, it will be created first.